-Indicators Description Performance Principal Adverse Impact PAII - 04.
-Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 15.22 % of assets PAII - 10.
+Indicators Description Performance Principal Adverse Impact PAII - 01.
+GHG emissions Sum of the current value of investments of company i, divided by the investee company's enterprise value and multiplied by company's scope 1+2+3 GHG emissions.
+83449.65 tCO2e PAII - 02.
+Carbon Footprint - EUR The carbon footprint is expressed as tonnes of CO2 emissions per million EUR invested.
+The CO2 emissions of an issuer are normalised by its enterprise value including cash (EVIC) 181.27 tCO2e / million EUR PAII - 03.
+Carbon Intensity Weighted average carbon intensity scope 1+2+3 545.61 tCO2e / million EUR PAII - 04.
+Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 12.76 % of assets PAII - 10.
 Violations of UNGC principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0 % of assets PAII - 14.
 Exposure to controversial weapons Share of investments in investee companies involved in the manufacture or selling of controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) 0 % of assets